PKD and Employment

 - Your medication means you need to visit the toilet frequently.

-The Equality Act 2010 is legislation that protects people from discrimination, harassment and victimisation in the UK, including those with a disability due to long-term illnesses such as PKD.
+The Equality Act 2010 is legislation that protects people from discrimination, harassment and victimisation in the UK.
+The people it covers include those with a disability due to long-term illnesses such as PKD.

 Under the Equality Act 2010, employers must make ‘reasonable adjustments’ to support people to manage their illness at work.
 Examples of reasonable adjustments are altering your working environment or letting you come back to work gradually.
 We give more examples later.